fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

 ![](./Media/Green3.png) | Use Polybase to load data into staging tables in your Azure SQL Data Warehouse.
 Call a Stored Procedure to perform data aggregations and save results in the final table.
 ![](./Media/Green4.png) | Visualize data from your Azure SQL Data Warehouse using Power BI

 **IMPORTANT**: Some of the Azure services provisioned require globally unique name and a “-suffix” has been added to their names to ensure this uniqueness.
-Please take note of the suffix generated as you will need it for the following resources:
+Please take note of the suffix generated as you will need it for the following resources in this lab:

 Name	                     |Type
 -----------------------------|--------------------
-mdwcosmosdb-*suffix*	     |Cosmos DB account MDWDataFactory-*suffix*	     |Data Factory (V2)
+MDWDataFactory-*suffix*	     |Data Factory (V2)
 mdwdatalake*suffix*	         |Storage Account
-MDWEventHubs-*suffix*	     |Event Hubs Namespace MDWKeyVault-*suffix*	     |Key vault mdwsqlvirtualserver-*suffix* |SQL server MDWStreamAnalytics-*suffix*	 |Stream Analytics job
+mdwsqlvirtualserver-*suffix* |SQL server
+MDWStreamAnalytics-*suffix*	 |Stream Analytics job

 ## Create Azure SQL Data Warehouse database objects
 In this section you will connect to Azure SQL Data Warehouse to create the database objects used to host and process data.